 Academic and wellbeing support

-We’re here to make sure that the right support is available to you, whenever you need it.
+Your wellbeing is really important to us.
+We’re here to make sure you get the support you need, whenever you need it.

 You will have the support of a Personal Tutor throughout your studies.
 At regular meetings, they will give you feedback and talk through any questions or worries you may have.